USS Parsons: History

 After shakedown, Parsons reported to her home port, San Diego, California, and commenced operations with the First Fleet in February 1960.
 In October she deployed to the Western Pacific with Seventh Fleet units.
 She returned to resume West Coast operations in July 1961 and entered the Long Beach Naval Shipyard on 6 October for major improvements in her communications and antisubmarine warfare (ASW) equipment.
 She then rejoined the First Fleet in extensive coastal training from January to November 1962, deployed for her second WestPac tour in November, and returned in July 1963 to the California coast.

 Under the command of Cdr.
 Jack Jester, USN, during the summer and fall of 1963 she carried out AAW and ASW operations in the San Diego, California area.
-During November she escorted Midway (CVA-41) and Hancock (CVA-19) to the Western Pacific and returned to San Diego.
+During November she escorted USS Midway (CVA-41) and USS Hancock (CVA-19) to the Western Pacific and returned to San Diego.
 During the summer of 1965, Parsons visited San Francisco, Puget Sound, and Hawaii as part of the Pacific Midshipman Training Squadron.
 Parsons continued her training and service operations alternately with First Fleet and Seventh Fleet until she was decommissioned at the Long Beach Naval Shipyard on 19 January 1966.

 Parsons was one of four Forrest Sherman-class destroyers selected for conversion from all-gun destroyers to the new Decatur class of guided missile destroyer.
-The others were Decatur (DD-936/DDG-31), John Paul Jones (DD-932/DDG-32), and Somers (DD-947/DDG-34).
+The others were USS Decatur (DD-936/DDG-31), USS John Paul Jones (DD-932/DDG-32), and USS Somers (DD-947/DDG-34).
 Parsons was assigned hull classification symbol DDG-33 on 15 March 1967, recommissioned 3 November 1967, and assigned to the Cruiser-Destroyer Force, Pacific Fleet.
 Following shakedown she carried out a rigorous testing program for her missile systems, and in September 1968 she assumed duties as flagship for Destroyer Squadron 31 (DesRon 31) and immediately deployed to the Western Pacific for operations with the Seventh Fleet off Vietnam.
 Interspersed with her aircraft carrier escort duties on Yankee Station, she conducted on-station training operations, assuming duties as ASW training coordinator ship with Commander Destroyer Squadron 31 (ComDesRon 31) embarked.
 Parsons also visited Kaohsiung, Yokosuka, Hong Kong, Singapore and Sasebo.
 She returned to San Diego, California, on 12 May 1969 to resume operations from there and train for her next deployment.